Final Fling is the home of life + death decisions – find out more about us

 See what the media think of Final Fling.

-Final Fing is Barbara Chalmers – passionate advocate for doing death better; life coach, death coach, celebrant.
+Final Fing is Barbara Chalmers – a passionate advocate for doing death better; life coach, death coach, celebrant.
 See what folks have said about her pacy presentations:

 - “Best speaker of the day” Vegfest organiser